 - Vegan Almond Flour Cookies with Chocolate Chips

-So let's get started so you can make your own batch of these easy vegan chocolate cookies...or vegan brownie cookies, vegan brookies, vegan chocolate brownie cookies...whatever you want to call them, you're in for a delicious treat!
+So, let's get started so you can make your own batch of these easy vegan double chocolate chip cookies...or vegan brownie cookies, vegan brookies, vegan chocolate brownie cookies...whatever you want to call them, you're in for a delicious treat!

 Ingredients You'll Need

-There are just nine ingredients you'll need for these eggless chocolate cookies (10 if you count the water needed to make the flax egg).
+There are just nine simple ingredients you'll need for these scrumptious, homemade chocolate cookies (10 if you count the water needed to make the flax egg).

 Ingredient and Substitution Notes

-Oat Flour - I have not tried substituting this flour with any other flour, so I would stick with oat flour for the best results.
-If you make your own oat flour, make sure to sift it before measuring/weighing it.
+I have not tried making this recipe with any flour other than these two, so stick with one of them for the best results.
+If you make your oat flour, make sure to sift it before measuring/weighing it.
 Homemade oat flour can contain some larger pieces, you need the oat flour to be very fine for this recipe.

-NOTE: When baking, measuring your flour accurately is so important to get the best results, even when using oat flour, I highly recommend using a kitchen scale.
+NOTE: When baking, measuring your flour accurately, no matter what type you are using, is so important to get the best results so I highly recommend using a kitchen scale.
 Check out my article about how to measure flour correctly before you start.

-Cocoa Powder - This ingredient cannot be substituted with any other kind of chocolate.
-I use Dutch-processed cocoa powder.
+Cocoa Powder - This recipe is made with cocoa powder and cannot be substituted with any other kind of chocolate.
+I use Dutch-process cocoa powder.
 Cacao powder/natural cocoa powder cannot be used without making other modifications to the recipe.

-Flax Eggs - If you can't have flax, a chia egg will work just fine in its place.
+Flax Egg - If you can't have flax, a chia egg will work just fine in its place.

-I have not tried making this recipe with white sugar or any liquid sweeteners (like maple syrup or agave) or any sugar alternatives, so I do not know how well they would work.
+I have not tried making this recipe with white sugar or any liquid sweeteners (like maple syrup or agave) or any sugar alternatives, so I don't know how well they would work.

-Chocolate Chips - I always use regular-sized, vegan semi-sweet/dark chocolate chips for this recipe, but you can use mini chocolate chips or you can use chocolate chunks (making them vegan double chocolate chunk cookies, yum!) instead (same measurement/weight for both).
-You can also add in walnuts to make them even more brownie-like, just replace ⅓ of the chocolate chips with chopped walnuts.
+Chocolate Chips - I always use regular-sized, vegan semi-sweet/dark chocolate chips for this recipe, but you can use mini chocolate chips or you can use chocolate chunks, making them vegan double chocolate chunk cookies instead!
+Use the same measurement/weight for both substitutes.
+You can also add in walnuts to make them even more brownie-like, just replace a ¼ cup of the chocolate chips with chopped walnuts.

 If you don't already have a go-to vegan chocolate chip brand that you keep on hand, read through my article: "Are Chocolate Chips Vegan" to find one.